Borat: Deleted scenes

 The DVD included several deleted scenes from the film, including Borat being questioned by police at a traffic stop, visiting an animal shelter to adopt a dog that could protect him from Jews, getting a massage at a hotel, and visiting an American doctor.
 There is also a montage of scenes cut from the film, including Borat taking a job at Krystal and taking part in an American Civil War reenactment.
 The menu of deleted scenes also includes an intentionally tedious supermarket sequence with an unusually patient supermarket owner (Borat repeatedly asks about each product in the cheese section of the store and the owner responds the same way: "That's cheese"), an actual local TV news report about Borat's rodeo singing, and a final "happy ending" scene about Borat appearing in a Kazakh show titled Sexydrownwatch, a Baywatch clone that also starred Azamat, Luenell and Alexandra Paul.
-A scene in which Borat "started pretending he was being arrested" was filmed, but was removed under the threat of legal action by prison officials when they learned that the "documentary" was a satire.
+A scene in which Borat "started pretending he was being arrested" was filmed but removed under threat of legal action by prison officials after they learned the "documentary" was a satire.
 In an interview, one of the film's writers, Dan Mazer, confirmed that there was a scene filmed but cut in which Borat observed the shooting of actual pornography with actress Brooke Banner.
 Mazer stated that the scene was deleted so as not to compete with the naked hotel fight, but hinted it might be included in future DVD releases.
-In a 2016 interview on Conan, Cohen elaborated on the deleted scene in which he was featured in the pornographic film.
+In a 2016 interview on Conan, Baron Cohen elaborated on the deleted scene in which he was featured in the pornographic film.